What happens to our recycling

 70 per cent of all waste is treated, processed or disposed of within Oxfordshire.

-Food waste is taken to either an plants near Bicester, Cassington or Wallingford.
-The plants turn the food waste into high quality compost and soil conditioner for local farms, and capture the methane given off by the food to generate electricity for the National Grid – enough for around 9,000 homes!
+Food waste is taken to facilities near Bicester, Cassington or Wallingford.
+These turn the food waste into high quality compost and soil conditioner for local farms, and capture the methane given off by the food to generate electricity for the National Grid – enough for around 9,000 homes!

 To recycle card, water is added to make a pulp and ink is removed.
 It can then be used to make corrugated card and boxes for the packaging industry.

 Producing new card uses a lot of natural resources, energy and chemicals.

 It is illegal to send any electrical items to landfill because they contain hazardous materials.
 Electrical items are also not permitted at Ardley Energy Recovery Facility.
 We send them to a reprocessor where everything within an appliance is converted back to its component parts, such as plastic and metal, for recycling.

 We have several composting sites in Oxfordshire where green waste is taken to be turned into a quality compost and used by local farmers.